EricPug/ericpugsdungeontimetracker/README.md

 # Eric Pug's Dungeon Time Tracker

 A Foundry VTT module for tracking time during dungeon crawls.
+Designed for Old-School Essentials

-Designed for Old-School Essentials, it keeps track of turns, calculates elapsed time, current time, and creates a log of the action.
+Keep track of turns, calculate elapsed time, current time, and create a log of the action.

 ## Why?
 Tracking turns manually sucks.